timohaver/arcgis-ng-popup-text/README.md

 ### Development server

 Run `ng serve --open` for a dev server that will automatically open a browser window.
 The app will automatically reload if you change any of the source files.

+---
+## The Problem

+See comments and code in `app.component.css`.
+There is styling there that should work.
+But it doesn't work.
+Move it to `styles.css` and it works.